 2. Corporate Venture Capital

-Large corporations are increasingly setting up their venture arms to invest in startups.
+More and more large corporations are setting up their own venture arms to invest in startups.
 This allows them to stay on top of emerging technologies and potentially acquire innovative companies at an early stage.

 3. Crowdfunding and Democratization